nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.
 Use case ends.

 * 3a.
 The given tag is invalid.
     * 3a1.
 Socius shows an empty list.

       Use case ends.

 **Use case: Add remarks for a person**

 **MSS**

-1. User requests to list persons
+1. User requests to list persons.
-2. Socius shows a list of persons
+2. Socius shows a list of persons.
-3. User requests to add remarks for a specific person in the list
+3. User requests to add remarks for a specific person in the list.
-4. Socius adds remarks for the person Use case ends.
+4. Socius adds remarks for the person.

+      Use case ends.

 **Extensions**